China Proposes Regulatory Overhaul Targeting Environmental Risks from Chemicals

 Strictly restricted chemicals (Article 19) would refer to those chemicals for which the risks from “a significant majority of” their uses cannot be effectively controlled despite the implementation of the above control measures.
 Only specific uses would then be allowed for such chemicals.
 Furthermore, strictly restricted chemical substances would be subject to an import and export licensing control system, which would incorporate the existing chemical import and export control program.

 Banned chemicals (Article 20) would refer to those chemicals for which the risks from (presumably all) their uses cannot be effectively regulated despite the application of the above control measures.
 In addition, persistent, bioaccumulative, and toxic, or equally hazardous, new substances would also be banned after the government denies an application for new chemical registration, as discussed below.
 Manufacturing, processing or using, and importing or exporting banned chemicals would be prohibited.

 All three lists (of prioritized control, strictly restricted, and banned chemicals) should also include chemical substances covered under several international treaties, such as the Rotterdam, Stockholm, and Minamata Conventions (Article 44).

-- Companies may in addition face penalties under the existing air, water, soil, solid waste, or cleaner production environmental statutes, if they violate the Article 18 risk control requirements that reference these statutes (Article 35).
+- Companies may in addition face penalties under the existing air, water, soil, solid waste, or cleaner production environmental statutes if they violate the Article 18 risk control requirements that reference these statutes (Article 35); and

 - Companies may also face tort actions, as well as public interest litigation, for the consequential personal, property, and social interest damages resulting from environmental pollution in the course of manufacturing, processing or using, and importing or exporting of chemical substances (Article 39 and 40).